To More Inquiry

 9. Karaga, Karnataka

 Karaga is an auspicious festival of the Thigala community who as per the popular legend was part of the mythological army that helped Draupadi in her fight against a demon.
 Draupadi took the form of Shakti and gathered an army of Veerakumaras, the ancestors of the Thigala community.
-This festival is celebrated for good 9 days.
+This festival is celebrated for a good 9 days.
 Karaga is an earthen pot that supports a pretty floran pyramid and a figure of the goddess.

 The procession commences at the religious Dharmarayaswamy temple with the Karaga carriers dressed in women’s attire and surrounded by numerous Veerakumaras carrying uncovered swords.
 This procession halts at the Dargah-e-Sharif of Hazrat Tawkal Mastan- a Muslim saint of the 18th century and then the Karaga is immersed in the pond.
 This festival truly attracts devotees from all over India.